ghc-proposals/ghc-proposals/proposals/0000-submodules.rst

 Unresolved Questions
 --------------------

-- How should Haddock work with contexts?
+- How should Haddock work with submodules?
-- Should foreign declarations be allowed in contexts?
+- Should foreign declarations be allowed in submodules?
-- Should default declarations be allowed in contexts?
+- Should default declarations be allowed in submodules?
-- How do contexts formally interact with record field labels?
+- How do submodules formally interact with record field labels?
 - Should the turnstile also be allowed at the expression level?
   Would it be useful?
 - Does the proposal have any interesting interactions with orphan instances?